BLACKBOARD IV

 visiting a close friend after weeks of solitude

-... resonance of thoughts and images emerge... personality expressed as though undiscovered country... rustily and with surprise... by mingling thoughts and feelings... by doing things together... by agreeing about something not imagined before... and disagreeing as of before... by exploring life... by grounding to share completeness... to know self by losing that sense... to feel stronger in belonging... the resonance of friendship helps to see... to ride the currents of a world forgotten... when left too long alone.
+... resonance of thoughts and images emerge... personality expressed as though undiscovered country... rustily and with surprise... by mingling thoughts and feelings... by doing things together... by agreeing about something not imagined before... and disagreeing as of before... by exploring life... by grounding to share completeness... to know self by losing that sense... to feel stronger in belonging... the resonance of friendship helps to see... to ride the currents of a world forgotten... when left too long at bey.

 Science Report